 When a public holiday falls on a day or part-day an employee would usually work, businesses must pay the employee their base rate of pay for their ordinary hours of work.

-Public holidays that fall on an employee’s paid leave do not get treated as annual leave; the day in question is regarded as a public holiday and the individual must be paid at least their base rate for that day.
+Fair Trading public holidays that fall on an employee’s paid leave do not get treated as annual leave; the day in question is regarded as a public holiday and the individual must be paid at least their base rate for that day.

 *** This publication is for guidance only, and professional advice should be obtained before acting on any information contained herein.
 Neither the publishers nor the distributors can accept any responsibility for loss occasioned to any person as a result of action taken or refrained from in consequence of the contents of this publication.
 Publication date January 2018